ikromin/atarilynx/lynxsd-menu/README.md

 * Help screen shown on startup (controlled by preference option)
 * Load last ROM can be set to automatic in preferences
 * ROM preview image is loaded by pressing the Pause button
+* Long names for ROMS (up to 50 characters, via a romlist.txt file)

 Below is the original Change Log from the original sources.
 This information has now been removed from all source files and will be maintained here instead.